bbitgmbh/bbit.rdsdata.postgres/README.md

 ### Asynchronous notification will not work
 Due to the request/response nature of the http protocol asynchronous database notifications can not be transmitted back to the client.

-### Postgres special Datatypes like Name, Geometry, UUID, etc. are not supported
+### Postgres special datatypes like Name, Geometry, UUID, etc. are not supported
 Workaround: Cast them in your sql statement to something else, for instance a varchar(255).
 Example:

 ```